debojitsantra/BedrockServerTermux/README.md

 ## 🔄 Updating Your Server

-To update to the latest version of Minecraft Bedrock Server:
+To update to the latest stable or beta version of Minecraft Bedrock Server:
 ```bash
 # Navigate to server directory
 cd server